Pack your bags or fire up the grill

 What are some of the best things to buy on Labor Day?
 Here are a few things that are typically on sale.

 According to my hubby, General Manager of East Tennessee Nissan in Morristown, “if you are willing to buy a current year model, Labor Day Weekend is the perfect time to buy a car, dealerships start trying to make room for new models that come out in September so use that negotiating power to get the best deal possible.”
 Here’s a little beauty he let me test drive.
 I keep telling him I need to drive the cars so I can write the descriptions for him.

 Mid-range priced swingsets, especially floor models should be on sale with discounts from 20 up to as much as 50 percent.
 Home goods retailers typically mark down patio furniture during Labor Day weekend, so it’s a great time to get that outdoor furniture you’ve been dreaming of.

 Labor Day weekend is a great time to upgrade your current mattress.
-Sales and coupons make this a great time to ditch the old, uncomfortable mattress you've been putting up with!
-Online mattress sales are on the upswing, so don't be afraid to shop for mattresses online.
-Use the coupon code below through October 31, 2017 to get 20% off all mattresses at The Bed Boss and they'll ship it to you for free.
+Sales and coupons make this a great time to ditch the old, uncomfortable mattress you’ve been putting up with!
+Online mattress sales are on the upswing, so don’t be afraid to shop for mattresses online.
+Use the coupon code TOM20 get 20% off all mattresses at The Bed Boss and they’ll ship it to you for free.

 School supplies, computers, backpacks

 Last year’s computer models are typically on sale and don’t forget to use your student I.D. for a discount!
 My daughter started college this year with a brand new laptop at a great price thanks to her student discount.